ccmccull72/FoodTruckApp/README.md

 # FoodTruckApp
-Food truck tracking app for San Diego
+Food truck tracking app for San Diego.
+To be available in the AppStore at a future date